googleapis/nodejs-firestore/api-report/firestore.api.md

 // @beta
 class AggregateFunction implements AggregateFunction, HasUserData {
     constructor(name: string, params: Expression[]);
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration as(name: string): AliasedAggregate;
+    as(name: string): AliasedAggregate;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     _createdFromLiteral: boolean;